Barbara Hutton: Cary Grant

+In 1937, Hutton and her then husband moved into their newly built home, Winfield House, in London's Regent's Park.
+They had purchased the property from the Crown Estate Commission in 1936 and were granted permission to build a new home on the land.
 As World War II threatened in 1939, Hutton moved to California.
+She supported the commandeering of Winfield House by the British Forces and its use for various wartime services during the war.

-She was active during the war, giving money to assist the Free French Forces and donating her yacht to the Royal Navy.
+Hutton was active during the war, giving money to assist the Free French Forces and donating her yacht to the Royal Navy.
 Using her high-profile image to sell war bonds, she received positive publicity after being derided by the press as a result of her marriage scandals.
 In Hollywood, she met Cary Grant, one of the biggest movie stars of the day, and later married him on July 8, 1942.
+According to the U.S. Embassy website, following their marriage, Grant was in London for the war effort and visited Winfield House.
+Hearing criticism of Hutton by the U.S. broadcaster Edward R. Murrow, of her abandonment of her London home, Grant suggested that Murrow visit the house before leveling unfounded criticism.
+Following the war, Hutton gifted Winfield House to the U.S. Government to be used as the official residence for the US Ambassador.

-The press dubbed the married couple "Cash and Cary", though Grant did not need her money nor did he need to benefit from her name, and he appeared to genuinely care for Hutton.
+The press dubbed Hutton and Grant, "Cash and Cary", though Grant did not need her money nor did he need to benefit from her name, and he appeared to genuinely care for Hutton.
 Nevertheless, this marriage also failed.
 Grant did not seek or receive any money from Hutton in their divorce settlement.

 Igor Troubetzkoy

 Hutton left California and moved to Paris, France, before acquiring a palace in Tangier.
-Hutton then began dating Igor Troubetzkoy, an expatriate Russian prince of very limited means but world renown.
-In the spring of 1948 in Zurich, Switzerland, she married him.
+Hutton then began dating Igor Troubetzkoy, an expatriate Russian prince of very limited means but world renowned.
+In the spring of 1948 in Zürich, Switzerland, she married him.
 That year, he was the driver of the first Ferrari to ever compete in Grand Prix motor racing when he raced in the Monaco Grand Prix, and later won the Targa Florio.
 He ultimately filed for divorce.
 Hutton's subsequent attempted suicide made headlines around the world.
 Labeled by the press as the "Poor Little Rich Girl", her life made great copy and the media exploited her for consumption by a fascinated public.